MargauxPenwardenQB/MargauxPenwardenQB.github.io/about.md

 ### About me

-I am a Franco-british data and language geek travelling around the world.
+I am a Franco-british feminist, data and language geek travelling around the world.

 ### Events